 Blood from the baby left in the umbilical cord and placenta after birth contains stem cells.
 These special cells can be used to treat blood disorders, immune system and metabolism issues and other diseases.

 For some conditions, stem cells are the only form of treatment.
 Let your doctor know as far in advance as possible if you plan to collect cord blood.
-GEHA covers collecting cord blood but does not cover any storage fees.
-You do not have to donate or store cord blood.
-If you do, there are two options:
+Most hospitals charge a fee for collecting cord blood that is not covered by insurance.
+You do not have to donate or store core blood.

+If you do decide to donate or store core blood, there are two options: